LooninS/OverTheWire-Devlog/bandit8-9.md

 ### Approach
 I have absolutely no idea how to do it and I dont know any of the commands given in "Commands you may need to solve this level" section.

 Naturally, I asked ChatGPT to tell me a little bit about each of them.
-But that took too long.
-So, I decided to use `man` instead.
-It seems that `uniq` is closest to what we need
+It seems that `uniq` is closest to what we need.
+So, I decided to use `man` it.

 ```markdown
 UNIQ(1)